relvaner/actor4j-core/Readme.md

 D. A. Bauer and J. Mäkiö, "Hybrid Cloud – Architecture for Administration Shells with RAMI4.0 Using Actor4j," 2019 IEEE 17th International Conference on Industrial Informatics (INDIN), Helsinki, Finland 2019, pp. 79-86, [Online].
 Available from: https://doi.org/10.1109/INDIN41052.2019.8972075

-## Development Status ##
+## Development State ##
-This software framework is currently under an prototype state.
+This software framework is currently in a prototype state.

 ## Installation ##